Widener University: Rankings and classifications

-The Philadelphia Eagles held their summer training camp on Widener's campus between 1973 and 1979.
-The 2006 movie Invincible depicts the campus during the Eagles' 1976 summer training camp.
-Since 2006, the Philadelphia Soul have held practices at Widener as well.

 Student life

 Enrollment

 Widener enrolls approximately 6,300 total students including 3,600 undergraduate, 1,700 graduate students, and 1,000 law school students.
 Among full-time undergraduate students, the male/female ratio is about 0.8:1 (44% male, 56% female).
 48% of undergraduates choose to live on the Main Campus while the remaining students live off-campus or commute.
 Approximately 54% of all full-time undergraduates are from Pennsylvania with 45% coming from the rest of the country (predominantly Delaware, Maryland, New Jersey, New York, and Virginia), and 1% of students originating from outside the U.S. The acceptance rate for undergraduate applicants in fall 2013 was 65.5%.

 Student clubs and events

-The university has over 100 student clubs including honor societies, religious organizations, media groups, and special interest clubs.
-Greek Week, Spring Carnival, and Homecoming are among the popular events on campus.
+The university has over 100 student clubs.
 Graduate students are currently not allowed to participate in club sports activities.

-Media is big on Widener's campus.
-The Blue&Gold: Widener University's Student Media Site was established in spring 2013.
-This outlet for student reporting has been growing ever since, telling the news and giving students a voice on campus.
 TV Club is Widener's student-run television program.
-WDNR is the student-run campus radio station that plays a variety of music including hip-hop, rock, metal, and punk.
+WDNR is the student-run campus radio station.